 Tenant ending the tenancy

-Housing SA ending the tenancy
+SA Housing Trust ending the tenancy

 Abandoned Goods after ending a tenancy

-See South Australian Housing Trust Regulations 2010 (SA) regulation 11(1).
+See South Australian Housing Trust Regulations 2025 (SA) regulation 11(1).

-Where a tenant has committed domestic abuse against a person who normally resides at the premises or where an intervention order has been issued against a tenant for the protection of a person who normally resides at Housing SA premises, the tenancy can be terminated [Residential Tenancies Act 1995 (SA) s 89A(2)].
+Where a tenant has committed domestic abuse against a person who normally resides at the premises or where an intervention order has been issued against a tenant for the protection of a person who normally resides at SA Housing Trust premises, the tenancy can be terminated [Residential Tenancies Act 1995 (SA) s 89A(2)].
 Alternatively, the tenancy can be terminated and replaced with a new one without the alleged perpetrator of the domestic abuse as a party.
 Orders can also be made to determine liability for any damage caused as a result of an incident of domestic abuse and to refund the bond accordingly.
 Applications must be made to the South Australian Civil and Administrative Tribunal (SACAT).
 See Resolving Disputes.

-It is also Housing SA's policy to terminate a tenancy if the tenant doesn't leave the property after receiving a final intervention order prohibiting them from living at the property.
+It is also SA Housing Trust's policy to terminate a tenancy if the tenant doesn't leave the property after receiving a final intervention order prohibiting them from living at the property.
 For more information, see the Housing Trust policieson the South Australian Department of Human Services website, in particular the policies on domestic abuse and ending a public housing tenancy.

 What decisions can be appealed?